 inputs/monitor.ups– actions required to configure NUT (ups).

 monitor/ups/*– configuration files for NUT (ups monitoring).
 Host-specific files have the hostname added as an additional extension.
 Host group-specific file may have a host group extension if required.

 Most of the systems I manage with Cfengine are have Debian based operating systems.
 This includes Ubuntu distributions.
 Cfengine provides some support for package management.
 It provides limited support for version number comparison, which can be used to determine which packages need installation.

-apt tool requires special setup to prevent interaction with the user during installation.
+apt tool requires a special setup to prevent interaction with the user during installation.
 This will force defaults to be used on installation when available.
 Some packages may require pre-seeding or post-installation manual intervention to enable Debian to complete the installation.

 /etc/cfengine/apt-get.sh file provides the appropriate setup for package installation.:

 #!/bin/sh # apt-get.sh - Cfengine wrapper for apt-get install DEBIAN_FRONTEND=noninteractive; export DEBIAN_FRONTEND if [ $# -gt 0 ]; then /usr/bin/logger -p local0.notice "$0: $*" /usr/bin/apt-get -y -q $* fi # EOF

 Before Cfengine can reliably install packages, the

 apt-get.sh file must be installed.
 This can be done with this